-Some say Astrid bears this vague resemblance to Meryl Streep or maybe Liz Hanks, but that’s ridiculous.
+Some say Astrid bears a fleeting resemblance to Meryl Streep, but that’s ridiculous.

 - 2016.
 Photography opening, Join Us EIR in the Park: a photography début by Astrid Idlewild, (wet transfers of colour infrared film photos to aluminium, highlighting historically marginal citizenships in Toronto’s public spaces), Super-Jet International Coffee, Toronto.

 - 2014.
 Walk leader, Jane’s Walk, “Red Pill, Blue Town” — a stroll on the history of Toronto’s geographic cisnormativity.

 - 2010.
 Co-presenter, MUHC & Sud-Ouest Borough (Ville de Montréal) [McGill University School of Urban Planning], “Souffle-de-vie (Breath of Life)” — an area planning intervention for Saint-Henri, MUHC, and the Turcot Lands (co-presented with Maxim Wells and David Beitel).

 - 2009.
 Research talk, Department of Geography, University of Toronto, on “I love to listen to Beethoven: Andrea Yates and the spatial confinement of suburban isolation”.